 Feedback on performance in clinical examinations (ISCE) will be demonstrated by providing you with the marks for the station, domain feedback together with results for overall performance of the cohort and individual comments from the examiner.

 In the event of failing an exam, you will be able to meet with an academic member of staff for further feedback, advice and support.
-You should discuss academic progress with your academic mentor at least once a year.
+We recommend that you discuss academic progress with your academic mentor once a year at the very minimum.